The Issues

 Our vacancy rates are among the lowest in the country.
 It’s simple economics — demand exceeds supply, which pushes up the cost of housing for all.

-The impact among Black families is most severe, as local leader and health equity advocate Lisa Peyton-Caire stated at the recent Sustain Dane Summit:
+The impact among Black families is most severe, as local leader and health equity advocate Lisa Peyton-Caire stated at the Sustain Dane Summit in 2021:

 “Housing insecurity is a real and critical crisis in Dane County right now and one of the big barriers Black women cite as a stressor and destabilizing factor in their lives that impacts their health quality and mental well-being.
 We are seeing an incredible crisis as women and families struggle to be and stay housed—and we need urgent and effective action.”